Health Smart Grants

 About the grant

-A funding pool of $320,000 will be distributed to six successful grant recipients who will each receive $40,000 in grant funding.
+In Australia, a funding pool of $320,000 will be distributed to six successful grant recipients who will each receive $40,000 in grant funding.
 A 'Peoples Vote' will also be held during the grant period, where two of our six grantees will receive an additional $40,000 in funding as voted by nib members and the wider public.

 Our Health Smart Grants fund the delivery of health promotion and primary prevention initiatives which work to improve health literacy, and help people develop the understanding and skills they need to adopt healthy behaviours.